 Digital Commons@Georgia Southern is an open-access digital repository that collects, archives, and disseminates the intellectual and creative output of the University’s faculty, staff, students, and community partners.
 Digital Commons hosts contributions from across the campus and the community, including campus documents and publications, faculty and student research, conferences, journals, research data, news, and more.
 Learn how Digital Commons can support your research while extending its reach.

 SelectedWorks Profiles feature Georgia Southern faculty members' scholarly information and publications with features not available from other profile services.
 Works completed while you serve at Georgia Southern are further archived in Digital Commons and are featured in our department and college Faculty Publications and Faculty Bookshelf collections.
 SelectedWorks profiles are easy to set up and maintain.
 Send a current copy of your CV and a recent headshot to the Digital Commons Team and we will create a profile for you!
 Send in your updates anytime, or update your profile yourself.

-PlumX profiles gather traditional and non-traditional impact metrics for your work, including citations, usage, captures, and social media mentions.
-With this data, PlumX provides robust reports, which help you and your academic unit tell the story of your research.
-Any faculty member with a SelectedWorks Profile automatically receives a personal PlumX profile.
-PlumX supports individual and unit-level reporting.
+PlumX gathers traditional and non-traditional impact metrics for your work, including citations, usage, captures, and social media mentions.
+PlumX helps you and your academic unit tell the story of your research.
+Any faculty member with a SelectedWorks Profile receives PlumX metrics for their works.

 While open-access institutional repositories and scholarly profile services have created new ways for researchers to increase their research impact, publication always involves the exercise of copyrights.
 Your copyrights are a valuable asset that should be protected throughout the publication process.
 Learn about your copyrights, how to protect them with publishers, and how to maximize your opportunities to self-archive and share your work.